Rita Wilson: Journalism

 Wilson has been a contributing editor to Harper's Bazaar magazine, writing over twenty-one articles.
-She also started, and was Editor at Large of, a section on The Huffington Post called Huff/Post50, which explored issues and topics relative to people over fifty years old.
+She also started, and was Editor at Large of, a section of The Huffington Post called Huff/Post50, which explored issues and topics relative to people over fifty years old.
 She has also written for O, The Oprah Magazine.

 Personal life

 Wilson married actor Tom Hanks in 1988.
-Hanks already had two children, Colin and Elizabeth Hanks, and Wilson became their stepmother.
-She has two sons of her own with Hanks, Chet and Truman.
+Hanks already had two children from a previous marriage, Colin and Elizabeth Hanks.
+She has two sons with Hanks, Chet and Truman.
 Wilson has three grandchildren.

 She is a member of the Greek Orthodox Church.

 Activism

-In 2015, Wilson signed an open letter on which the ONE Campaign had been collecting signatures.
-The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively.
-The G7 and AU were expected to set the priorities in development funding before a main UN summit in September 2015 that was to establish new development goals for the generation.
+In 2015, Wilson signed an open letter from the ONE Campaign.
+The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, then heads of G7 and the African Union, respectively, urging them to focus on women in their work against poverty and inequality.

 Philanthropy

-For over 20 years, Wilson and her husband, Tom Hanks, have been honorary co-chairs along with Steven Spielberg and Kate Capshaw of the Women's Cancer Research Fund (WCRF), specializing in raising money for women's cancers.
+For over 20 years, Wilson and her husband, Tom Hanks, have been honorary co-chairs (along with Steven Spielberg and Kate Capshaw) of the Women's Cancer Research Fund (WCRF), specializing in raising money for women's cancers.
 In 2016, WCRF joined forces with Evelyn Lauder's Breast Cancer Research Foundation.
 Wilson contributed to the Moffitt Cancer Center by donating "True Hearts" jewelry made of sterling silver and 14k gold.

 Wilson has credited Rosie O'Donnell as inspiration for her charitable work, particularly with cancer and children's charities.
-She and her husband have long supported the Shakespeare Center of Los Angeles, going back to 1989 when Wilson appeared as Celia in a production of As You Like It.
+She and her husband have long supported the Shakespeare Center of Los Angeles, starting in 1989 when Wilson appeared as Celia in a production of As You Like It.
 Their annual Simply Shakespeare event raises funds to support programs for underprivileged youth.
-Musicians at the fundraiser have included Paul McCartney, Paul Simon, Jackson Browne, Faith Hill, Tim McGraw, Ben Harper, Reba McEntire, and more.
+Musicians at the fundraiser have included Paul McCartney, Paul Simon, Jackson Browne, Faith Hill, Tim McGraw, Ben Harper, and Reba McEntire.

 In 2018, Wilson and Hanks were honored with USC Shoah Foundation's Ambassadors For Humanity award in recognition of their "longstanding commitment to humanitarian causes and support of veterans".
-The couple also contribute to other charities including AIDS Project Los Angeles, and many more.
+The couple also contribute to other charities including AIDS Project Los Angeles.

-Wilson and her husband have also made a significant contribution in helping the people who suffered from the Mati Fire in Greece.
-This has earned her and Hanks an offer of honorary naturalization in Greece from the Greek President Prokopis Pavlopoulos on December 27, 2019.
+In 2019, Wilson, her husband, and their children, were granted Greek citizenship by honorary naturalization by President Prokopis Pavlopoulos, in recognition of their support of those affected by the 2018 Mati fire.